-The hematological module of the ABP requires a specific type of venous blood sample that must meet the requirements set out in ISTI Annex I. These relate to the sample collection conditions, transport and analysis.
-If you have athletes from endurance sports or sport disciplines in your RTP (that is those that have a minimum level of analysis (MLA) for ERAs of 30% or greater according to the TDSSA), you must implement the hematological module of the ABP program and include those athletes.
-For every athlete you have included in your hematological module of the ABP program, you must plan to collect at least three ABP samples throughout the year.
+The haematological module of the ABP requires a specific type of blood sample that must meet the requirements set out in ISTI Annex I. These relate to the sample collection conditions, transport and analysis.
+If you have athletes from endurance sports or sport disciplines in your RTP (that is those that have a minimum level of analysis (MLA) for EPOs of 30% or greater according to the TDSSA), you must have a blood ABP program that includes those athletes.
+For every athlete you have included in your ABP program, you must plan to collect at least three ABP samples throughout the year.
 This needs to be reflected accordingly in your TDP.
-While not mandatory, it is strongly recommended that RTP athletes from sports and sport disciplines with an ERAs MLA of 15% are also included in your hematological module of the ABP program.
+While not mandatory, it is strongly recommended that RTP athletes from sports and sport disciplines with an EPOs MLA of 15% are also included in your ABP program.